 6. Be Transparent and Set Clear Expectations

 When you’re asking your audience to subscribe to your email list, make sure you tell them what they’ll be getting and how often.
 The risks of not setting expectations correctly are a high unsubscribe rate or being reported as spam.
 Remember, your brand is on the line.

 7. Test and Optimize

-When it comes to email marketing, testing is key.
+When it comes to email marketing, testing is key (in addition to following a helpful email campaign checklist).
 It’s the only way to learn what works and what doesn’t.
 You can test copy, distribution channels, the placement of different signup links and widgets on your website, and the type of giveaways and gated content you offer.

 Don’t be shy about asking your users or readers for feedback.
 When we want to make improvements to our homepage, we ask users for their opinions on the copy, layout, and design and we incorporate that feedback into extensive testing and tweaking.
 Most email marketing services offer analytics, which makes it easy to find out how your readers are responding to your A/B tests.
 Then, you can refine and optimize your strategy based on your learnings.

 It’s easy to market to those who already know and like your brand, which is why email marketing is such a powerful tool.
 It gives you an opportunity to engage with your customers regularly, and helps them stay “in the know,” a feeling they’ll reward you for by coming back to your site again and again.

 Ready to start growing your email list?
 Check out our free AddThis List Building Tools.